MurphyPone/murphypone.github.io/src/content/ml-4.md

 (accounting for division by 0 making the whole term 0).

 > Formally, the difference between the two kinds of importance sampling is expressed in their variances.
-The variance of the ordinary importancesampling estimator is in general unbounded because the variance of the ratios is unbounded, whereas in the weighted estimator the largest weight on any single return is one.
+The variance of the ordinary importance sampling estimator is in general unbounded because the variance of the ratios is unbounded, whereas in the weighted estimator the largest weight on any single return is one.

 We can verify that the variance of importance-sampling-scaled returns is infinite: